 Compliance: set out the internal procedure that the contractor will follow when a non-compliance has been identified during daily monitoring.
 Procedure will include notification responsibilities, rectification timeframe and reporting obligations.
 Procedure will also cover the process the contractor will follow when non-compliances are reported by the DSS.
-Procedure will also identify how the contractor will action any disciplinary or training requirements following the non-compliance mitigated at all times.
-The contractor's employees, subcontractors, suppliers or associates will confirm their agreement to respect and sign a Code of Conduct that will include an enforceable arrangement.
+Procedure will also identify how the contractor will action any disciplinary or training requirements following the non-compliance.